stefanache/p2p_webrtc_handshake/README.md

    Also can be both roles("you" and"your-friendly") can running locally or in separate PC-machine.

-   So the roles("you" and"your-friendly") can running in any combination of locally(on PC) and/or remotely(github)
+   So the roles("you" and"your-friendly") can running in any combination of locally(on PC) and/or remotely(github or other CDn or other hosting)